prateek6542/Social-Network/README.md

 # Social Networking Application API

-This is a Django REST Framework based API for a social networking application.
+This is a Django REST Framework-based API for a social networking application.

 ## Installation